awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 In this walkthrough, you create separate security groups, file systems, and mount points to separate your backups from your data source\.
 In this first step, you create those resources:

 1. First, create two new security groups\.
 The example security group for the backup mount target is `efs-backup-mt-sg (sg-9999999a)`\.
 The example security group for the EC2 instance to access the mount target is `efs-backup-ec2-sg (sg-9999999b)`\.
 Remember to create these security groups in the same VPC as the EFS volume that you want to back up\.
 In this example, the VPC associated with the `subnet-abcd1234` subnet\.
-For more information about creating security groups, see [Creating Security Groups](accessing-fs-create-security-groups.md)\.
+For more information about creating security groups, see [Creating security groups](accessing-fs-create-security-groups.md)\.

 1. Next, create a backup Amazon EFS file system\.
 In this example, the file system ID is `fs-abcdefaa`\.
-For more information about creating file systems, see [Creating an Amazon Elastic File System](creating-using-create-fs.md)\.
+For more information about creating file systems, see [Creating Amazon EFS file systems](creating-using-create-fs.md)\.

 1. Finally, create a mount point for the EFS backup file system and assume that it has the value of `10.0.1.75:/`\.
-For more information about creating mount targets, see [Creating Mount Targets](accessing-fs.md)\.
+For more information about creating mount targets, see [Creating mount targets](accessing-fs.md)\.

 After you've completed this first step, your setup should look similar to the following example diagram\.